 What is Low Intensity Exercise?

 Low intensity exercise increases your heart rate but not to the point that you have to breath heavily.
-On a perceived exertion scale of 1-10, low intensity exercise would rank between 4-6.
+On a scale of 1-10, low intensity exercise would rank between 4-6.
 Your heart rate during this type of activity would fall between 40-60% of your maximum heart rate.
 You should feel comfortable enough that you can continue the activity for a long period of time.

 Benefits of low intensity exercise.
 The value of this kind of low-key activity is that you can do a lot of it.
 Low intensity workouts improve range of motion in your joints, lower your stress level, increase your total daily calorie expenditure and provide recovery from harder workouts that you may have scheduled during the week.